itzalak/basoa.nvim/README.md

 This is a learn as you go kind of project.

-For now the focus is on the "spring" colorscheme.
+For now the focus is on the "spring" color scheme.

 ## Inspiration and alternatives